 10 Best French Comics to Level Up Your French

-In this blog, you’ll discover why you should start improve your French learning by reading a comic, also known as bande dessinée in French.
-Besides I’ll give you the name of 10 popular Franco-Belgian comics:
+In this blog, you’ll discover why you should start improving your French learning by reading a comic, also known as bande dessinée in French.
+Besides, I’ll give you the name of 10 popular Franco-Belgian comics:

 - Les aventures de Tintin

 - Lucky Luke

 - Boule et Bill

 Whether you want to plunge into a mysterious world of adventure or discover the everyday life of a typical French family there’ll be a French comic just for you!